 - Add in the yummy sauce -> soy, sesame oil, and curry powder.

 - Fry up that cold rice!

 - Mix in your juicy pineapple, sweet golden raisins*, crunchy cashews…

 - Top with loads of cilantro and green onions…

 And what do you know…better than takeout Pineapple Fried Rice is done, all in 15 minutes (not counting the rice time…) and all in ONE PAN!

 Go on and enjoy your Friday night better-than-takeout Pineapple Fried Rice, and don’t forget to let me know what you think!

 *So the raisins in my photos really are golden raisins.
-Apparently the only ones Whole Foods has look like they’re red grape raisins – use whichever raisins you like best – the texture and flavor will be there either way!Print
+Apparently, the only ones Whole Foods look like they’re red grape raisins – use whichever raisins you like best – the texture and flavor will be there either way!Print

 Sweet, juicy pineapple, warm and spicy curry powder, soft raisins, and crunchy cashews come together in less than 15 minutes for your perfect at-home takeout!

 - 1 cup dry rice, cooked and cold (approx. 3 cups cooked)